rust-lang/book/2018-edition/src/appendix-04-macros.md

 ### Declarative Macros with `macro_rules!` for General Metaprogramming

 The most widely used form of macros in Rust are *declarative macros*.
-These are also sometimes referred to as *macros by example*, *`macro_rules!` macros*, or just plain *macros*.
+These are also sometimes referred to as "*macros by example*", "*`macro_rules!` macros*", or just plain "*macros*".
 At their core, declarative macros allow you to write something similar to a Rust `match` expression.
 As discussed in Chapter 6, `match` expressions are control structures that take an expression, compare the resulting value of the expression to patterns, and then run the code associated